goremetking/Deep-Learning-Nanodegree/README.md

 # Deep-Learning-Nanodegree
-Nanodegree course from Udacity

-Repository to store projects that I have completed from this course.
+Nanodegree course from Udacity.
+A repository to store all projects I worked on for this nanodegree.

+Please view the Jupyter Notebook (.ipynb) file for each project, which details the project and contains the trained network.

+Neural networks were trained on an NVIDIA GTX 1080ti.

 ## first-neural-network
 ### Project 1: